kephas-software/kephas/src/Kephas.Messaging/README.md

 ## Strongly typed and weakly typed messages

-The message type plays an important role, as it is used to filter message handlers (more about this in the [[message handlers|Architecture-of-messaging#Message handlers]] section.
+The message type plays an important role, as it is used to filter message handlers (more about this in the [message handlers](#message-handlers) section.
 However, there are so called _weakly typed_ messages, which hold actually a category of messages that for some reason cannot be _strongly typed_, typically used in distributed scenarios and coming from external sources.
 These _weakly typed_ messages will provide a name, used for discriminating the message handlers, retrieved as:
 * the _MessageName_ property of the message class -or-
 * the dynamic _MessageName_ property in the case of a dynamic message object.